AdaCore/spark2014/lrm/source/subprograms.rst

 If a subprogram does not have a separate declaration then the Global aspect is applied to the declaration of its body or body stub.
 The implementation of a subprogram body must be consistent with its Global Aspect.

+Note that a Refined Global aspect may be applied to a subprogram body when using state abstraction; see section :ref:`refined-global-aspect` for further details.

 .. centered:: **Syntax**